Link is President

 Those links being shown are not the best or most relevant ones at times.
 Why then?

-Links are not only what makes the Web, otherwise disconnected documents would lie around on servers all over the place, links are also democratic.
+Links are what actually makes the Web.
+Otherwise disconnected documents would lie around on servers all over the place.
+Links are also democratic.

 People nowadays decide what’s popular, successful and what is not online by linking to it or refraining from it.